mattermost/docs/source/administration/plugins.rst

 Plugins may have one or both of the following parts:

  - **Web app plugins**.
 Customize the Mattermost user interface by adding buttons to the channel header, overriding the ``RHS``, or even rendering a custom post type within the center channel.
 All this is possible without having to fork the source code and rebase on every Mattermost release.
 For a sample plugin, see `our Zoom plugin <https://github.com/mattermost/mattermost-plugin-zoom>`__.
  - **Server plugins**.
-Run a Go process alongside the server, filtering messages, or integrating with third-party systems such as Jira, GitLab or Jenkins.
+Run a Go process alongside the server, filtering messages, or integrating with third-party systems such as Jira, GitLab, or Jenkins.
 For a sample plugin, see `our Jira plugin <https://github.com/mattermost/mattermost-plugin-jira>`__.

 Security